Booking Premium Award Travel From Europe Instead Of The UK

 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-A lot of the premium class airfare deals I post here on Traveling For Miles involve travel from just about any EU country other than the UK.
+A lot of the premium class airfare deals we post on Traveling For Miles involve travel from just about any EU country other than the UK.
 The reason for this is that the taxes and fees levied on premium cabin travel departing the UK are horrendous compared to a lot of other EU counties.

 The excessive taxes and fees levied on fares from the UK aren’t just limited to cash fares – award tickets are hit hard too and, as I’m hopefully about to show you, you can not only save money by booking your awards as departures from another EU country, you can also find better availability too.